-"Real Property" includes condominiums created under the Delaware Unit Property Act.
+"Real Property" includes condominiums created under the Delaware Unit Property Act or the Delaware Uniform Common Interest Ownership Act.

+Where a natural person is eligible to vote as a Freeholder only by holding an ownership interest in an artificial entity, such person shall execute an ownership affidavit attesting to the eligibility qualifications provided herein.

 As used in this Chapter "Lease" means a valid lease to real property in the City for a term of at least ten (10) years which lease is recorded in the Office of the Recorder of Deeds in and for Sussex County and upon which real property is erected an improvement having an assessed valuation of at least one thousand dollars ($1,000.00) as shown by the records of the City of Rehoboth Beach.

-"Leaseholder" as used in this Chapter means an individual holding title to an undivided interest in a lease or who holds title to a lease as a tenant by the entirety.
+As used in this Chapter "Leaseholder" means:

+(1) a natural person holding title to an undivided interest in a lease; or

+(2) a natural person who holds title to a lease as a tenant by the entirety.

-As used herein "resident" shall mean an individual actually residing and domiciled in the City of Rehoboth Beach for a period of 6 months immediately preceding the date of the election.
+As used herein "resident" shall mean a natural person residing and domiciled in the City of Rehoboth Beach for a period of at least thirty (30) days immediately preceding the date of the election.
+As used herein “domicile” shall mean the place where a person has their true, fixed, permanent home, and principal establishment, and to which, whenever the person is absent, the person has the intention of returning, and where the person exercises their political rights.

+These provisions shall be construed in accordance with the principle of "one person, one vote": If a voter is entitled to vote by virtue of being both a resident of the City and a Freeholder, the voter is entitled to only one vote; If a voter is entitled to vote by virtue of being both a resident of the City and a Leaseholder, the voter is entitled to only one vote; If a voter is entitled to vote by virtue of being both a Freeholder and a Leaseholder, the voter is entitled to only one vote; if a voter is entitled to vote by ownership of two or more parcels of real property, the voter is entitled to only one vote.
+One may not vote as a natural person and again as an agent for one or more artificial entities.
+One may not vote as an agent for multiple artificial entities.

 (e)In the event of a challenge to the identity or qualifications of a voter, the Inspector of the Election shall hear and decide the challenge.